ibm-cloud-docs/containers/cs_integrations_addons.md

 Managed {{site.data.keyword.containerlong_notm}} add-ons are an easy way to enhance your cluster with open-source capabilities, such as Istio, or Knative.
 The version of the open-source tool that you add to your cluster is tested by IBM and approved to be used in {{site.data.keyword.containerlong_notm}}.

 **How does the billing and support work for managed add-ons?** </br>
-Managed add-ons are fully integrated into the {{site.data.keyword.Bluemix_notm}} support organization.
+Managed add-ons are fully integrated into the {{site.data.keyword.cloud_notm}} support organization.
 If you have a question or an issue with using the managed add-ons, you can use one of the {{site.data.keyword.containerlong_notm}} support channels.
 For more information, see [Getting help and support](/docs/containers?topic=containers-cs_troubleshoot_clusters#clusters_getting_help).

 If the tool that you add to your cluster incurs costs, these costs are automatically integrated and listed as part of your {{site.data.keyword.containerlong_notm}} billing.
-The billing cycle is determined by {{site.data.keyword.Bluemix_notm}} depending on when you enabled the add-on in your cluster.
+The billing cycle is determined by {{site.data.keyword.cloud_notm}} depending on when you enabled the add-on in your cluster.

 **What limitations do I need to account for?** </br>
 If you installed the [container image security enforcer admission controller](/docs/services/Registry?topic=registry-security_enforce#security_enforce) in your cluster, you cannot enable managed add-ons in your cluster.